""

 Letters of Recommendation Required 3

-A graduate student with the M.A. from another institution is admitted to the doctoral program by virtue of his/her acceptance by the department.
+Applicants with a master's from another institution are admitted to the doctoral program by virtue of their acceptance by the department.
 A minimum graduate GPA of 3.4 (on a 4.0 scale) is required.

 During the registration period, the student will be asked to supply supplementary information regarding courses taken previously, experience abroad, scope of readings in Spanish and Spanish American literatures, and preparation in linguistics.